mikeltobar/songs/README.md

   + requirements.txt
   + README.md

+The files have not been uploaded to Github following this structure to avoid redundancies.

 ## Tests

 The code is tested to see if it works as intended.
 5 classes are created to see if the formatting, reading, calculations, and operations are correctly implemented.
 The package has been released once every test has been verified.